You might’ve heard both words.

 Because of guidelines 1 and 2 (Association and Attribution of the signatures), simply adding an image of the signature (therefore having a digitized signature) won’t classify your autograph as a proper digital signature.

-For instance: with SignHouse, we record a couple of identifiable and attributable details with every signature, such as:
+For instance: With SignHouse, we record a couple of identifiable and attributable details with every signature, such as:

-The digitized signature won't have all those identifiable elements, given that it’s just an image.
+This way, we can attribute each signing process to you, and you only.
+The digitized signature won’t have all those identifiable elements, given that it’s just an image.

 To create a digitized signature, you’ll have to: